Want to lose fat and build muscle? Strength training is your ticket to burning fat and improving body composition.

-For example, even if you’re sitting at home in the front of the television later that night you’re still burning fat!
+For example, even if you’re sitting at home in front of the television later that night you’re still burning fat!
 Even more fat than you already burned during your workout.
 EPOC is fat burning on top of fat burning without you having to do anything.

 He who understands EPOC burns fat… he who doesn’t… stores it.

-The most popular study on this topic shows that calorie expenditure can remain elevated for up to 38-hours post-exercise.
-That means you can burn fat for up to 38 hours post workout.
+The most popular study on this topic shows that calorie expenditure can remain elevated for up to 38 hours post-exercise.
+That means you can burn fat for up to 38 hours post-workout.

 3. Increased testosterone and growth hormone (GH)

-According to research, workouts like metabolic resistance training which stress high volume, high intensity, short rest periods, and large muscle groups is far superior for stimulating testosterone and growth hormone than traditional workouts with low volume and long rest periods.
+According to research, workouts like metabolic resistance training which stress high volume, high intensity, short rest periods, and large muscle groups are far superior for stimulating testosterone and growth hormone than traditional workouts with low volume and long rest periods.

 This means metabolic resistance training stimulates testosterone and growth hormone production far beyond that of traditional workouts.
 This is important because increased testosterone and growth hormone are strongly correlated with increases in lean muscle mass and decreases in body fat.

 In other words, using MRT circuits you’ll be able to build lean muscle mass while shredding body fat at the exact same time!
-It’s win-win!
+It’s a win-win!
 Boom and bam!
 Zam and zap!
 Kapow and kazam!